chetansastry/dolly-zoom/README.md

 by means of cropping instead of zooming.
 Given the high-resolution of the contemporary cellphone camera, an image can be cropped to a fraction of its original size while still maintaining a decent quality even at 1080p.

-This project was done as part of the final project for [CS6475: Computational Photography](https://www.omscs.gatech.edu/cs-6475-computational-photography) at Georgia Institute of Technology.

 ![](https://github.com/chetansastry/dolly-zoom/raw/master/demo.gif)

 ## Dependencies